-- Botulinum toxin is considered cosmetic and is not covered for the treatment of glabellar lines and/or fine wrinkles on the face. - PrabotulinumtoxinA (Jeuveau®) will not be covered as it is only FDA approved for the treatment of glabellar lines and/or fine wrinkles on the face.
+Botulinum toxin is considered cosmetic and is not covered for the treatment of glabellar lines and/or fine wrinkles on the face, or platysma bands associated with platysma muscle activity.

+PrabotulinumtoxinA (Jeuveau®) will not be covered as it is only FDA approved for the treatment of glabellar lines and/or fine wrinkles on the face.